Visual Art 1 Course Syllabus

 • acrylic or watercolor of fall leaves

-Students will learn and understand shape and
+Students will learn and understand shape and form with contrast and lighting.
+Students will learn to work with charcoal.

-Students will create a painting using acrylic
+Students will create a painting using acrylic paint of fall leaves.

-Students will study shape, size, color, and
+Students will study shape, size, color, and texture to create a, autumn themed painting.

 Unit 5: